 Perspectives on Biblical Languages

 This course offers an overview of Old Testament Hebrew and New Testament Greek, with an emphasis on why knowledge of the original languages has been vital throughout Christian history and why this knowledge plays a significant role today.
-Assuming no prior study of either language, you will learn some of the basic features of Greek and Hebrew, including their alphabets and key grammatical constructions.
+Assuming no prior study of either language, you will learn some of the basic features of Greek and Hebrew, including their alphabets and pronunciation, and key grammatical constructions.
 We will also explore the Christian heritage of studying these languages, along with some issues regarding the original languages and their translation today.

 Looking For Textbooks?

 Call 604-228-1820 or 1-800-334-3279 to check on textbook availability.
 You can also email [email protected].